Communication media is a medium or channel through which a message or information can be transmitted from a sender to the receiver.

 Such forms of mass media revolve around signs, placards, billboards, etc that are used inside or outside of vehicles, shops, commercial buildings, stadiums, etc.

-Now, it is clear a communication media is a medium that is used by a sender to share or transmit the information or message with a receiver.
+Now, it is clear a communication media refers to a medium that is used by a sender to share or transmit the information or message with a receiver.

 With the revolution in technology, a wide range of mediums is incorporated under verbal and non-verbal media channels with a common goal to ease down the tasks of sharing messages and optimizing the impact of the message in getting favorable outcomes from the target audiences.